excalidraw/excalidraw-blog/content/blog/one-year-of-excalidraw/index.md

 In addition, Excalidraw was made possible thanks to awesome services such as [Vercel](https://vercel.com/) for hosting and pull request previews, [Crowdin](https://crowdin.com/project/excalidraw) for managing dozens of translations, [CodeSandbox](https://codesandbox.io/) for easy hacking on the project, [Sentry](https://sentry.io/) for error reporting, and [Dependabot](https://github.blog/2020-06-01-keep-all-your-packages-up-to-date-with-dependabot/) to keep our dependencies up to date.

-Finally, this success couldn't have been possible without to the over [100 contributors](https://github.com/excalidraw/excalidraw/graphs/contributors) that helped us ship new features, improvements, and fixes right to production.
+Finally, this success wouldn't be possible without you, the over [100 contributors](https://github.com/excalidraw/excalidraw/graphs/contributors) who helped us ship new features, improvements, and fixes right to production.

 https://excalidraw.com/#json=6671570797854720,bqkIFBlioHfMMLYHtcdGjA